 “if we want a comprehensive grasp of everything in a unified whole, we shall have to construct a diagram in which are symbolically represented all the various elements of the question along with all the connections between them.”
 [McShane, 2016, 44]

 The Diagram of Rates of Flow symbolically represents all the explanatory elements of a closed economy.
-The relations which it represents and which Lonergan formulates identify the conditions of continuity and equilibrium to which the private sector and government must adapt in the personal conduct of their lives.
+The relations which it represents and which Lonergan formulates identify the conditions of continuity and equilibrium to which the private sector and the government sector must adapt in the personal conduct of their activities.

 More positively, the channels account for booms and slumps, for inflation and deflation, for changed rates of profit, for the attraction found in a favorable balance of trade, the relief given by deficit spending, and the variant provided by multinational corporations and their opposition to the welfare state.
 [CWL15, 17]

 If one grasps the necessary and sufficient conditions for continuity and equilibrium in the double-circuited, credit-centered system of flows, then one grasps all the concepts constituting the immanent intelligibility of the dynamic process.
 All the concepts tumble out together.
 One understands all in a unified whole.